Olivera2708/Projects/Nametags and certificates for WCA competitions/README.md

 ## About

-Python scripts are used for WCA competition, first scrip is for generating certificates, second script is for generating name tags.
+Python scripts for WCA competition, first script is for generating certificates, second script is for generating name tags.

 ## HOW TO USE